LizzyonGit/fruits-hold-em/TESTING.md

 ![Lighthouse result mobile](docs/screenshots/lighthouse-404-mobile-incognito.png)

 ### Favicon testing
-I run https://lizzyongit.github.io/fruits-hold-em/ through Realfavicongenerator's [favicon checker](https://realfavicongenerator.net/favicon-checker/lizzyongit.github.io%2Ffruits-hold-em%2F), and I only got a warning about a missing title for web apps, which actually would be taken from the website's title if this would be applicable, which it is not because the website is not an app.
+I ran https://lizzyongit.github.io/fruits-hold-em/ through Realfavicongenerator's [favicon checker](https://realfavicongenerator.net/favicon-checker/lizzyongit.github.io%2Ffruits-hold-em%2F), and I only got a warning about a missing title for web apps, which actually would be taken from the website's title if this would be applicable, which it is not because the website is not an app.
 There is a missing web app manifest which is also not applicable.

 ## Manual testing